ppp-kohe/autogui/README.md

 If your code for binding with the library is defined as a member of a module which is introduced since Java 9, you will need to open your code to the library.
 This is because the library relies on reflection APIs for accessing to your code.
 In a named module, the reflection APIs are restricted to *open* members.

 The module name of the library is `org.autogui`.
+You will need to do the following steps in your `module-info.java` :

 1. add the `open` modifier to your module declaration, or `exports` (or `opens`) your packages  ` to org.autogui;`
 2. `requires org.autogui;`